Ilya SeatedDawns Light Brigade Guild Rules

 Currently the guild ranks are:

 1. Recruit - Everyone starts here.
 Recruits don't get to do much because, well, we don't trust them yet.
 Once you've shown you're willing to stick around you'll get promoted pretty quick.
 Nothing personal but in the past we had freeloaders join the guild, take what they could and leave.
 This rank is your chance to prove you're not one of them.
+New members will generally remain at this rank for at least a week.

 2. Private - If you're a nice person it won't take you long to get promoted to a private.
 This is a chance to prove yourself.
 Privates who show that they're good team players can be promoted to...